 What are Examples of Injection Molding Products?

-Injection molding (moulding) is a popular manufacturing process used to make many of the items we use every day.
+Injection molding is a popular manufacturing process used to make many of the items we use every day.
 If an object is made of plastic, there is a good chance it was made using injection molding.
-Commercial, consumer goods, industrial, and more all use injection molding to produce products.
+Commercial, consumer, and industrial goods all use injection molding to produce products.
 Injection molding offers businesses the opportunity to create a custom design with details that are unique to their brand.
 Read more about examples of Injection Molding Products.

 What is 3D Molding?

 3D molding is a method of injection molding that utilizes a plastic mold made by a 3D printer.
 While a traditional steel or aluminum injection mold is ideal for mass production, a 3D mold may be an alternative for prototypes or projects that require lower volumes.
 Read on to discover if 3D molding is the best choice for your job.
 Read more about 3D Molding.

 Additive technologies, like 3D printing, can be used to make molds and mold components for certain projects.
 3D molding uses a plastic, 3D-printed mold for injection molding purposes.
 3D molding works well for prototyping or very low volume runs.
 3D printed molds are easy to make and inexpensive, the downside is they molds are not durable and will not hold up to the rigors of injection molding.
 A metal mold will be required for anything beyond a handful of parts.